National Minimum Wage

 Anyone working for you (including part-time and casual staff) is entitled to receive the National Minimum Wage except:

 - anyone 'genuinely self-employed' (e.g. someone who controls their own time, what work they do, and invoices you rather than receiving wages)

 - workers who are based permanently outside the UK or who are based in the Channel Islands or the Isle of Man.

 What is the National Minimum Wage?

-There are four rates of National Minimum Wage.
-Rates as of 1 October 2016 are:
+There are five rates of National Minimum Wage.
+Rates as of 1 April 2018 are:

 Further information on the National Minimum Wage, including current rates, can be found on the Gov.uk website.